-Led internal investigations and risk assessments for multinational companies in FCPA and related matters in various countries, including Bangladesh, Kazakhstan, Kyrgyzstan, Luxembourg, Netherlands, Pakistan, Russia, Rwanda, Saudi Arabia, Spain, Switzerland, Turkey, Uganda, Ukraine, and Uzbekistan.
+Led internal investigations and risk assessments for multinational companies in FCPA and related matters in various countries, including Bangladesh, Kazakhstan, Kyrgyzstan, Luxembourg, Morocco, Netherlands, Pakistan, Russia, Rwanda, Saudi Arabia, Spain, Switzerland, Turkey, UAE, Uganda, Ukraine, and Uzbekistan.

 Handled anti-corruption investigations and risk assessments for a Netherlands-based multinational telecommunications company with mandatory reporting obligations to DOJ and SEC.

 Led internal investigation for a US-based manufacturing company into potential corruption and money laundering risks related to its Russia and CIS distribution network.